 DOLOCRETE – A BENIGN CONCRETE ALTERNATIVE

 IMPACT STATEMENT FOR THE PEOPLE: Dolocrete is a viable alternative to concrete that has many benefits.
-It is lighter, stronger, non-porous, environmentally benign, cheaper, and fire-proof, suitable in all climate types to name a few of its qualities.
+It is lighter, stronger, non-porous, environmentally benign, cheaper, and fire-proof to name a few.
+Suitable in all climate types.
 Can be used to replace concrete for residential, commercial, industrial purposes and infrastructural uses such as roads, bridges, etc. and has various other applications.

 NEXT STEP: To complete the research and liaise with cement manufacturers to license them to manufacture Doloment which is the “cement” material from which Dolocrete is produced.